Docs

 • Regenerate the validation report with python -m zeroproofml.report bundle <bundle_dir>.

-• Confirm downstream consumers use bottom_mask and gap_mask explicitly.
+• Confirm downstream consumers gate decoded values with bottom_mask before use.

 • Log route/fallback actions and acceptance-rate drift in production.